-We are frequently asked how to run an inverter from a generator, Industrial Technical Account Manager for IDS, Leon Ball explains all:
+We are frequently asked how to run an inverter from a generator, IDS Engineer, Blaise Ford explains all:

 How To Run An Inverter On A Generator

 When the main power supply does fail there will be a short period until the generator is ready for load.
 The supply from the generator will be weaker and the fault level on the generator will be lower than that of the main supply and therefore harmonic distortion must be considered which may involve derating the generator significantly.
+We use a rule of thumb that the generator should be de-rated by 50% for all the 6-pulse inverter load.
 Unless of course, you use an ABB Ultra-Low Harmonic Drive.

 Bearing in mind that starting a motor direct on-line (DOL) can draw 6 to 10 times running current levels and soft starting the motor with an inverter keeps both motor and line current below 100% of the motor rated current it is easy to see a benefit from using an inverter.

-Using an inverter will reduce the load on the generator and hence, if using a diesel-powered generator, less diesel will be required.
+Using an inverter can reduce the load on the generator especially running a centrifugal pump or fan slower and hence, if using a diesel-powered generator, less diesel will be required.
 The size of the generator could potentially be reduced as the load is reduced.
 This can result in a large cost saving if purchasing a generator or reduced hire costs.

 For more specific advice regarding how to run an inverter from a generator contact IDS experienced engineers on 0115 944 1036 or email email@example.com